StreamlabsSupport/Streamlabs-Chatbot/README.md

 > If all else failed it might be MSI afterburner

-- First check if the bot does launch with MSI turned off (If it does not it is a different problem and this solution is not for you) With the bot closed and afterburner open, go into afterburner `settings` > `User Interface` and make sure `Single tray icon mode` is `OFF`.
+- First check if the bot does launch with MSI turned off (If it does not it is a different problem and this solution is not for you) With the bot closed and afterburner open, go into afterburner `settings` -> `User Interface` and make sure `Single tray icon mode` is `OFF`.
 Then go to your tray, right click `RivaTunerStatisticsServer`, and click `show`.
 Click `Add`, then find the Streamlabs `Chatbot.exe`.
 Making sure the Streamlabs Chatbot profile is selected, turn Application Detection Level to None.
 Open the chatbot and it should work fine now.

 ## Missing tabs
-There are two tabs that can be hidden in the chatbot.
+There are three tabs that can be hidden in the chatbot.
 - `Discord tab` is hidden for YouTube and Mixer since they do not support discord integration
 - `Scripts tab` is hidden until you connect streamer and bot account under `connections` to the streamer's channel
+- `Subscribers tab` is hidden for YouTube and Mixer

 ## Scripts not loading
 There are no default scripts with the bot currently so in order for them to install they must have been imported manually.